What is an allergy to preservatives?

 How is it diagnosed?

-Your eye care provider will ask about your symptoms and check your eyes.
+Your eye care provider will ask about your symptoms and medical history and examine your eyes.

 How is it treated?